pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert len(events) == 1

-The "created" event object can be recorded and used to reconstruct the aggregate.
-To reconstruct the aggregate, we can simply call the event's ``mutate()`` method.
+The "created" event object can be used to reconstruct the aggregate.

+To reconstruct the aggregate from the event, we can call the event's ``mutate()`` method.

 .. code-block:: python

     copy = events[0].mutate(None)

-    assert copy == dog
+    assert copy.id == dog.id

 Using events to determine the state of an aggregate is the essence of event sourcing.
-Calling the event's ``mutate()`` method is exactly how the aggregate object was constructed when the aggregate class was called.
+Calling the event's ``mutate()`` method is also how the aggregate instance was constructed when the aggregate class was called.

 Next, let's talk about aggregate events in more detail.

 "Created" events
 ================

-Generally speaking, we need to think of suitably appropriate names for the particular aggregate events we define in our domain models.
-But the general occurrence of creating new aggregates requires a general name.
-The term "created" is used here for this purpose.
-This term is also adopted as the default name for initial events that represent the construction and initialisation of an aggregate.

-When the ``Dog`` aggregate class above was interpreted by Python, a "created" event class was automatically defined as a nested class on the aggregate class object.
+When the ``Dog`` aggregate code is interpreted by Python, a "created" event class is automatically defined for the aggregate.
+The event class is defined as a nested class.

-The name of the "created" event class was given the default name ``'Created'``.
+By default, the name of the "created" event class is ``'Created'``.
 And so the event we collected from the aggregate is an instance of ``Dog.Created``.

 .. code-block:: python